 With so many of their clients being second homeowners in Montana, Blanchford Landscape Group not only creates but also maintains seasonal container gardens as an additional landscaping service.
 According to Rule, clients want their container gardens to consistently look beautiful and well-maintained, they just don’t have the time to do it.
 When clients are at their Montana vacation home, they just want to be able to enjoy it.

 “In addition to performing all of the maintenance tasks needed to keep container gardens looking great, we’re also replacing dying or fading plants as needed as part of this service,” Rule explains.
 “That means that our clients’ containers continue to look full and beautiful all season long.
 Even when properly maintained, certain annuals just have a short lifespan.
 But we’re replacing them so that the gardens continue to look full without any gaps or holes.”

 Rule says that for some clients, seasonal container gardens are a year-round addition to their property.
+This means continually switching out plants as the seasons change.
 In the winter, she’ll create pots with evergreen branches, pinecones, and more.
 But, if homeowners prefer to have their pots cleaned out and stored for the winter months, Blanchford Landscape Group will take care of that, too.